Western Bengali dialects

-Western Bengali or Mānbhūmī Bengali (মানভূমী বাংলা, /bn/) is a vernacular Bengali dialect spoken in the districts of Purulia, West Bardhaman, western Bankura, western Birbhum, Singhbhum and other adjacent areas of West Bengal and Jharkhand, previously Manbhum and Dhalbhum regions in Bengal Presidency.
-It is one of the Bengali dialects, having some influences of neighbouring dialects of Hindi and Odia in it.
+Western Bengali, also known as Mānbhūmī Bengali (মানভূমী বাংলা /bn/) or Rāḍhi Bengali is a set of western vernacular Bengali dialects spoken in the Western Rarh region.
+These include Greater Manbhum, West Bardhaman, Bankura (excluding Bishnupur), Greater Medinipur, Birbhum, Singhbhum, Santal Parganas, Chotanagpur, Kakdwip in South 24 Parganas and other adjacent areas of West Bengal, Jharkhand and Odisha.
+It is one of the Bengali dialects, having some influences of neighbouring dialects of Hindi and Odia in the bordering areas.

 Manbhumi Bengali has a rich tradition of folk songs sung in various occasions.
 Tusu songs are sung by village girls during a month-long observance of Tusu festival in villages of Purulia and some parts of Barddhaman, Bankura and Birbhum districts of West Bengal and parts of East Singhbhum, Saraikela Kharsawan, Bokaro, Dhanbad and Ranchi districts of Jharkhand.
 Bhadu songs, Karam songs, Baul songs and Jhumar songs are also composed in Manbhumi Bengali.
 Manbhumi Bengali songs are used by Chhau performers of Purulia School to depict various mythological events.
 Chhau is one of the distinguished dance forms of this geographical region which has been accorded the status of Intangible cultural heritage by UNESCO in 2009.